Jarnomer/solong-error-tester/README.md

 ## 🛠️ Installation

-No build process is required.
 Clone the repository into your project directory:

 ```bash
 git clone https://github.com/Jarnomer/so_long-error-tester.git